AriiMoose/ariimoose.github.io/portfolio.md

 ### BGE (C++, OpenGL, BulletPhysics)

 BGE is a game engine developed by my Game Engines lecturer, Bryan Duggen, which he used as a teaching tool.
-We spent a full semester studying the engine, and developing with it as a learning exercise.
-This concluded with use making physics-driven automotans powered by BulletPhysics & OpenGL.
-[Here](https://youtu.be/ii049d7UFrg?t=5m54s) is a quick video demo of what was meant to be a Tripod from War of the Worlds.
+We spent a full semester studying the engine, using it for development, and also making modifications to it, as a learning exercise.
+The majority of this project relied on physics calculations using C++, as well as gaining an understanding of key game engine concepts such as quaternions, vector maths, and shaders.
+This concluded with us making physics-driven automotans powered by BulletPhysics & OpenGL.
+My automaton attempted to replicate the Tripods from War of the Worlds.
+Thanks to some mistakes with the motors powering the joints, it resulted in the Tripod jumping rather than walking.

 The fork of the repository can be found [here on my Github](https://github.com/AriiMoose/BGE) with README explaining the thought process behind the project

-___

-### Unity Flocking Simulation (C#, Unity)

-A college assignment where we had to recreate a famous sci-fi battle of our choice using [flocking & steering AI](https://www.etc.cmu.edu/projects/pandai/aitypes.html), complete with camera angles and everything!
-I chose the [Battle for the Citadel](https://www.youtube.com/watch?v=bNnd6oUEQ2I) at the end of Mass Effect (spoilers?).
-The project can be found [on my Github](https://github.com/AriiMoose/Unity-Assignment-Sci-Fi-Battle) as per usual.
+<div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/ii049d7UFrg?start=355" frameborder="0" allowfullscreen></iframe></div>
 ___

 ### Excalibur Quest Prototype (C#, SQLite, Unity)